edwardbair/SPIRES/README.md

 hdfbasedir='/raid/spires/mod09ga';
 topofile='/raid/spires/topo/SierraElevation.h5';

+8. Call "run_modis_Sierra_example.m"

+Notes:

-8. SPIRES takes one or more MODIS tiles and then, if needed, mosaics and reprojects/crops them to match the elevation dataset (and its map information) in the topography file.
+SPIRES takes one or more MODIS tiles and then, if needed, mosaics and reprojects/crops them to match the elevation dataset (and its map information) in the topography file.
 In this case, h08v04, h09v04, and h08v05 are mosaiced and cropped to the Sierra Nevada domain.